linem-davton/cpp-playground/README.md

 ## Adding Tests

+> [!NOTE]
-The project uses Google Test for testing.
-Place the test files in the `tests` directory.
+> The project uses Google Test for testing.

+- Place the test files in the `tests` directory.
-Add the following to the CMakeLists.txt file in the `tests` directory to build the test.
+- Add the following to the CMakeLists.txt file in the `tests` directory to build the test.

 ```CMake
 add_executable(test_name test.cpp) # add test